javieroot/Getting-and-Cleaning-Data/CodeBook.md

 This is a code book that describes the variables, the data, and any transformations or work that has been done to clean up the data.
-Signals Inertial data are not considered because these are obtained from the treated here .

 ### The data cleanup script does the following: